 So just like we did with those two spots, we’ve made you a guide to places that are kind of like Sweetgreen, but not actually Sweetgreen.
 Next time you want to eat something that’s healthy, quick, and not the exact same thing you already had for lunch three times this week, here are some good options.

 Smile To Go has a few locations, all of which serve half-sandwiches and sides like beet salad and quinoa.
 Make a meal out of a few vegetables or salads, or get two sides with the house roast chicken.
 Everything here is pretty healthy, and service is quick.
 Just be aware that it’s easy to spend a lot of money if you keep ordering things that look good.
 As in, more than one thing.

 The people behind Lighthouse in Williamsburg also own this tiny spot in Nolita.
-It’s mostly a to-go business, but everything they make is excellent - like a chicken bowl with herbs and coconut rice and a “Big Salad” with all kinds of sliced vegetables.
-And, if you give up on the salad thing, there’s also a great burger.
+It’s mostly a to-go business, and everything on the menu is excellent - from the chicken bowl with herbs and coconut rice to the “Big Salad” with all kinds of sliced vegetables.
+(If you decide to ditch the salad thing altogether, there’s also a great burger.)
 Stop by and pick up some lunch or dinner the next time you need exceptional takeout in the area.